altanner/intro_to_CLI/03_viewing_files.md

 cat the-tempest.txt
 ```

-We might want to see just part of a file, so experiment with these commands:
+The entire contents of the file have filled the terminal, which might be what you want, but it isn't.
+Instead, we can just see a part of a file, so experiment with these commands:

 ```
 head -35 the-tempest.txt